 - 240g (2 cups) Whole Wheat Pastry Flour

-- 182g (2/5 package) Lite Firm Tofu (drained and press the excess liquid out)
+- 182g (⅖ package) Lite Firm Tofu (drained and pressed of excess liquid)

 - 1 tbs Vanilla Paste

-- Adjust oven rack to middle of the oven, and preheat to 325 degrees Fahrenheit.
-Spray two mini loaf pans with cooking spray and set aside.
+- Preheat the oven to 325 degrees Fahrenheit and spray two mini loaf pans with cooking spray.

-- In a medium-sized bowl, whisk together the whole wheat pastry flour, erythritol, arrowroot starch, whey protein, baking powder, baking soda and salt.
+- In a small bowl, whisk together the whole wheat pastry flour, erythritol, arrowroot starch, whey protein, baking powder, baking soda, and salt.

-- In a large blender, add all the applesauce, tofu, Greek yogurt, agave/honey/maple syrup, oil, vanilla paste, stevia extract and butter flavor.
-Puree until completely liquified.
-Pour into a large mixing bowl and stir in the vinegar.
+- In a blender, add the applesauce, tofu, yogurt, agave, oil, vanilla paste, stevia extract, and butter flavor.
+Puree until smooth.
+Pour into a large bowl.

-- Scoop batter into prepared loaf pans and flatten the surface with the spatula.
+- Add the vinegar and finish mixing, being careful not to overmix.
+Scoop batter into prepared pans and spread out the surface.
 Bake for ~33 minutes at 325 degrees, then reduce temperature to 275 and bake for ~10 minutes.
-When the surface of the cakes spring back when tapped and surface has browned slightly, they are ready.
-Remove from oven and let cool inside the loaf pans for 30 minutes.
+When the surface of the cakes spring back when tapped, they are ready.
+Remove cakes from the pans and let cool completely.
+Slice each loaf.

 For the Glaze:

 - Stir together the ingredients in a small bowl and drizzle a bit over each slice before serving.
 Enjoy!

 Did you see the nutrition label??